 Industrial Water Treatment Methods

-There are three different classifications within industrial water treatment practices: wastewater treatment, boiler water treatment, and cooling water treatment.
+There are three different classifications within industrial water treatment practices: wastewater treatment, and cooling water treatment.

 - Wastewater treatment: This covers all the mechanisms used to treat wastewater produced as a by-product of industrial processes or commercial activities.
 After the treatment, this wastewater can be released into the environment or sanitary sewer.
 When treated properly, a manufacturer can also reuse the water.